 Welcome to Water Wednesday!
 Once a month, Ohio Farm Bureau will highlight a water quality project from around the state on #WaterWednesday.
 Below is a message from Jordan Hoewischer, OFBF director of water quailty and research:

-Limited classes and field days are available to become certified prior to the September 30th deadline.
+Limited classes and field days are available to become certified prior to the Sept.
+30 deadline.

-Farmers attending a fertilizer certification training classes and field day events where certification can be available.
+Pictured above, farmers attending a fertilizer certification training class.
 Check here to find a class in your area!